Choum28/NewAlchemy/README.md

 DirectMusic.

-* Disable native AL' is used to force Alchemy wrapper to ignore the OpenAl drivers (Ct_Oal.dll only) and force the wrapper to use his own libray.
+* Disable native AL' is used to force Alchemy wrapper to ignore the OpenAl drivers (Ct_Oal.dll only) and force the wrapper to use his own libray (Creative Software 3D Library).
-This is the default mode for all post-x-fi card.
+This setting is by Default set to False for all X-FI / Audigy Card.
+Post X-fi card do not have the CT_oal.dll drivers, so by default this setting make no difference.

+All log option required the CT_oal.dll drivers to work, Log do not work with the Creative Software 3D Library.
-This allow all post x-fi card to rename their sens_oal.dll Host openAL drivers to Ct_oal.dll and be able to disable the option when needed.
+Post X-fi card can rename their Sens_oal.dll drivers to Ct_oal.dll to have logs.
+Enabling logs can have impact on sound performance.

+* LogDirectSound : log DirectSound (default is False) into dsound.txt
+* LogDirectSound2D : log DirectSound 2D into dsound.txt (default is False).
+* LogDirectSound2DStreaming : log DirectSound 2D streaming into dsound.txt (default is False).
+* LogDirectSound3D : log DirectSound 3D into dsound.txt (default is False).
+* LogDirectSoundListener : Log DirectSound Listener into dsound.txt(default is False).
+* LogDirectSoundEAX : log EAX into dsound.txt (default is False).
+* LogDirectSoundTimingInfo : Log DirectSound timing into dsound.txt(default is False).
+* LogStarvation : Log starvation into dsound.txt (default is False).